 Landlocked salmon tend to swim in schools.
-The food supply for them in Lake Coleridge isn’t very plentiful so that don’t grow that big.
+The food supply for them in Lake Coleridge isn’t very plentiful so they don’t grow that big.
 Most reach only a kilo or two at most.
 Though anglers occasionally catch a larger one.
 The shoaling behaviour often leads to multiple hook-ups.
 There may be nothing happening for the shore anglers fishing the “picket-fence” then suddenly fish are hooked by several anglers at once!

-Landlocked salmon will also readily take fluorescent lures at night that have been powered-up to glow with a touch.
+Landlocked salmon will also readily take fluorescent lures at night that have been powered up to glow with a touch.
 They are good fighters and make good eating – though possibly not quite as good freshly caught sea-run salmon which must surely rank as one of the best-eating fish in the sea!

 Land-locked salmon are bright silver in colour with a blue tinge on their backs.
 This is a typical colouration of schooling land-locked salmon.
 They will readily take trolled or cast lures.
-It is not unusual for several anglers to hook-up in quick secession when a salmon school is encountered.
+It is not unusual for several anglers to hook up in quick secession when a salmon school is encountered.
 It is important to keep casting when fishing from shore so that your lure will be in the water when a school happens along!